Enquire

 Location and Best Times to Visit

-Trincomalee is easily reached from Sigiriya, by road just under a 2-hour drive.
-May – October are the best times to visit Trincomalee with the opportunity to engage in whale watching off the coast.
+Trincomalee is easily accessible from Sigiriya, and the drive takes under two hours.
+The optimal times to visit Trincomalee are from May to October, providing an opportunity to partake in whale watching off the coast.

-Beyond its storied historical past and rich culture, Trincomalee beckons couples with its pristine beaches and vibrant marine life.
-Trincomalee’s beaches include two of the best beaches in Sri Lanka, Nilaveli and Uppuveli, and the secluded Kuchchaveli provide idyllic settings for romantic strolls and sun-drenched relaxation.
-Whether exploring its rich history, diving into its azure waters, or simply basking in its natural beauty, Trincomalee promises an unforgettable retreat for couples seeking serenity and adventure.
+Beyond its storied historical past and rich culture, Trincomalee invites couples with its pristine beaches and vibrant marine life.
+The beaches of Trincomalee include two of the finest in Sri Lanka, Nilaveli and Uppuveli, while the secluded Kuchchaveli provides idyllic settings for romantic strolls and sun-soaked relaxation.
+Whether exploring its rich history, diving into its azure waters, or simply basking in its natural beauty, Trincomalee promises an unforgettable retreat for couples seeking tranquillity and adventure.

-As a year-round destination, the best time to visit Trincomalee is during the dry season, from May to October, when the weather is sunny and conducive to outdoor activities.
-If you are interested in whale watching, make sure you visit between March and April or August and October.
+As a year-round destination, the best time to visit Trincomalee is during the dry season, from May to October, when the weather is sunny and perfect for outdoor activities.
+If you’re interested in whale watching, visit between March and April or August and October.

 Our Favourites